 Conventional laparoscopy uses a specialized surgical camera and rigid instruments to access and remove the prostate using a series of small incisions.
 This approach provides your surgeon with better visualization than an open approach.
 In addition, it provides patients the benefits of a minimally invasive procedure.

 Despite these advantages, conventional laparoscopy relies on rigid instruments and standard 2D video, technical limitations that can be challenging for the surgeon.
 Because of these drawbacks, conventional laparoscopy doesn’t lend itself well to complex procedures like prostatectomy.
 Therefore, very few urologists use this approach for prostatectomy.
 Moreover, neither laparoscopy nor open surgery can provide adequate visualization for a very precise, nerve-sparing prostatectomy.

-da Vinci Prostatectomy is performed with the assistance of the da Vinci Surgical System – the latest evolution in robotics technology.
-The da Vinci Surgical System enables surgeons to operate with unmatched precision and control using only a few small incisions.
-Recent studies suggest that da Vinci Prostatectomy may offer improved cancer control and a faster return to potency and continence.
+Robot-assisted prostatectomy enables surgeons to operate with unmatched precision and control using only a few small incisions.
+Recent studies suggest that this procedure may offer improved cancer control and a faster return to potency and continence.

 - Significantly less pain